 In our model, some consumers have a relatively high willingness to pay ("high types"), while others have a lower willingness ("low types").
-We assume that the monopoly cannot distinguish between the two types of consumer except by observing their behavior over time.
-Consequently, the monopoly cannot price discriminate if it sells all its tickets in a single period.
-It can discriminate over time by setting a relatively high price in the first period in which it sells tickets, and then selling the remaining tickets at a discount in the second period.
+The monopoly cannot distinguish between the two types of consumer except by observing their behavior over time.
+Consequently, the monopoly cannot price discriminate if it sells all its tickets in a single period, but it can charge different prices in different periods.
 By incurring a transaction cost, scalpers can distinguish between consumers at a moment in time and hence can price discriminate within a period.
-For example, the scalper may be able to determine customers' types by standing in the parking lot and observing their cars or clothes or by talking to them.
 The potential entry of scalpers changes the monopoly's pricing problem and the equilibrium of the game.

-In the one-period model, the effect of scalpers on the equilibrium is straightforward.
-Provided that scalpers' transaction costs are sufficiently low, the monopoly uses them as its agents.
-It sells all of the tickets to scalpers at a price between the high and low willingness to pay.
-Scalpers resell as many tickets as possible to high types at a relatively high price, and unload the remaining tickets to low types at a lower price (Rosen and Rosenfield (1997), DeSerpa (1994)).
+In a one-period model, the monopoly uses (efficient) scalpers as its agents.
+It sells all of the tickets to them at a price between the high and low willingness to pay.
+Scalpers resell as many tickets as possible to high types at a relatively high price, and unload the remaining tickets to low types at a lower price, as in Rosen and Rosenfield (1997) and DeSerpa (1994).
 That is, the monopoly requires that the scalpers buy a "bundle" of tickets; some they can sell at a high price and others they have to dump.